SalmanMujtaba/Node-Web-server/README.md

 # Node-Web-server

-It is a simple Node JS web server created with basic UI, created using handlebars.
-A server log file is created whenever error occurs.
+It is a simple Node JS web server, with a basic UI created using handlebars.
+Errors in the server are loggged in a server file.